LostRuins/llamacpp-for-kobold/README.md

   - Nix & NixOS: KoboldCpp is available on Nixpkgs and can be installed by adding just `koboldcpp` to your `environment.systemPackages`.
     - In order to enable NVIDIA CUDA support, you will need to set `nixpkgs.config.allowUnfree`, `hardware.opengl.enable` (*`hardware.graphics.enable` if you're using 24.11 or the unstable channel*) and `nixpkgs.config.cudaSupport` to `true`, and set `nixpkgs.config.cudaArches` *(e.g., if you have an RTX 2080, you need to set `cudaArches` to `[ "sm_75" ]`)* to your GPU architecture.
 Find your architecture here: [Matching CUDA arch and CUDA gencode for various NVIDIA architectures](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)
     - Metal is enabled by default on macOS, Vulkan support is enabled by default on both Linux and macOS, ROCm support isn't available yet.
-    - Packages (like CLBLast, Vulkan, etc.) can be overridden, please refer to the [17th Nix Pill - Nixpkgs Overriding Packages](https://nixos.org/guides/nix-pills/17-nixpkgs-overriding-packages)
 - [GPTLocalhost](https://gptlocalhost.com/demo#KoboldCpp) - KoboldCpp is supported by GPTLocalhost, a local Word Add-in for you to use KoboldCpp in Microsoft Word.
 A local alternative to "Copilot in Word."

 ## Questions and Help Wiki